 Donald Hunter: Mr. Hunter has served as a director since the merger with KushCo in August 2021 and previously served as a director of KushCo from February 2018 until the closing of the merger.
 Since 2007, Mr. Hunter has served as principal at Donald Hunter, LLC, a consulting practice that assists private equity firms and entrepreneurs to enhance the value of their technology companies.
 He previously served as Chief Operating Officer and Chief Financial Officer of Harbor Global Company Limited, a publicly traded investment management, natural resources, and real-estate company from 2000 through 2006, and as a senior executive at The Pioneer Group, Inc. from 1988 through 2000, with responsibility for international start-up companies.
 Mr. Hunter began his career at the General Electric Company, where he was a member of the corporate audit staff and a graduate of its Financial Management Training Program.
-Since 2013, Mr. Hunter has served as a member of the board of directors of The LGL Group, Inc. ("LGL"), an NYSE-listed frequency and spectrum control engineering and manufacturing company, and also serves as the

-Chairman of the LGL Audit Committee and a member of its Nominating Committee, and formerly served on its Compensation Committee.
+Since 2013, Mr. Hunter has served as a member of the board of directors of The LGL Group, Inc. ("LGL"), an NYSE-listed frequency and spectrum control engineering and manufacturing company, and also serves as the Chairman of the LGL Audit Committee and a member of its Nominating Committee on its Compensation Committee.
 Previously, Mr. Hunter served as a member of the board of directors, Chairman of the Audit Committee and member of the Nominating Committee of Juniper Pharmaceuticals, a Nasdaq-listed specialty pharmaceuticals company, from March 2014 through March 2016, and a member of the board of directors of LICT Corporation, a holding company with subsidiaries in telecommunications and multimedia, from June 2014 through June 2015.
 Mr. Hunter qualifies as a financial expert under the applicable rules of the SEC and is an active member of the National Association of Corporate Directors.
 He holds a Bachelor of Science, magna cum laude, and an MBA with high honors from Boston University.
-Mr. Hunter's more than 25 years of public company experience and knowledge of corporate governance, SEC reporting, internal controls, international operations and mergers and acquisitions matters led to his appointment as director.
+Mr. Hunter's more than 25 years of public company experience and knowledge of corporate governance, SEC reporting, internal contro

 Renah Persofsky: Ms. Persofsky has served as a director since April 2022.
 Ms. Persofsky has served as the Chief Executive Officer of Strajectory Corp. since 2010 and was an Executive Consultant of Canadian Imperial Bank of Commerce from 2011 to 2021.
 Since October 2017 Ms. Persofsky has served as the Vice Chairwoman and Lead Director of Tilray Inc. (Nasdaq: TLRY) (previously Aphria Inc.), and has served as the Executive Chairwoman of Green Gruff Inc. since July 2019.
 Ms. Persofsky is also currently a Board Member of K.B.
 Recycling Ltd., (Alkemy) and Hydrofarm Holdings Group (Nasdaq: HYFM).
 Ms. Persofsky has also previously served as an Executive Consultant to many iconic brands including Tim Hortons, Canadian Tire, Canada Post and Interac, and was an Executive Officer of the Bank of Montreal.
-She previously co-chaired the Canadian Minister's Advisory Committee on Electronic Commerce, as well as served as a Special Advisor to the Minister of Foreign Affairs and Trade.
+She previously cochaired the Canadian Minister's Advisory Committee on Electronic Commerce, as well as served as a Special Advisor to the Minister of Foreign Affairs and Trade.
 Ms. Persofsky's extensive public company board experience and governance and management experience led to her appointment to the Board.
+We believe that Ms. Persofsky is qualified to serve as a member of the Board because of her extensive background in senior executive roles and past experiences of a Director of other public companies.